-- as VMs migrate, their links to their ESX hosts is maintained - up.time will be aware of power states in the virtual infrastructure, such that parent Elements that are powered down will not spawn alerts with its child Elements (e.g., all of a VMware vCenter servers many ESX servers and VMs)
+- · as VMs migrate, their links to their ESX hosts is maintained - Uptime Infrastructure Monitor will be aware of power states in the virtual infrastructure, such that parent Elements that are powered down will not spawn alerts with its child Elements (e.g., all of a VMware vCenter servers many ESX servers and VMs)

-vSphere Object Names in up.time
+vSphere Object Names in Uptime Infrastructure Monitor

-When you first add a VMware vCenter server to up.time as an Element, all of its managed ESX hosts and VMs are automatically added to up.time 's monitored inventory.
+When you first add a VMware vCenter server to Uptime Infrastructure Monitor as an Element, all of its managed ESX hosts and VMs are automatically added to Uptime Infrastructure Monitor's monitored inventory.
 Each of these Elements is configured to sync its display name and host name with values used with the VMware vSphere Client.
 The display name is mapped to the ESX host or VM object name in the VMware vSphere Client, and the host name is mapped to its DNS name.
-During vSync, any naming changes in vSphere are migrated to up.time Elements, and as such these names are by default not editable in up.time.
+During vSync, any naming changes in vSphere are migrated to Uptime Infrastructure Monitor Elements, and as such these names are by default not editable in Uptime Infrastructure Monitor.

-If desired, you can manually disable display name and host name syncing with individual ESX hosts or VMs, and enter a name that will be used in up.time, regardless of what it is on the network or in the VMware vSphere Client.
+If desired, you can manually disable display name and host name syncing with individual ESX hosts or VMs, and enter a name that will be used in Uptime Infrastructure Monitor, regardless of what it is on the network or in the VMware vSphere Client.
 See ESX Server Element Profiles or VM Element Profiles for more information.

-Note that when a VMware vCenter server is added to up.time, and there are ESX hosts and VMs that are already part of the up.time inventory, these pre-existing Elements' display names and host names are not synced with vSphere.
+Note that when a VMware vCenter server is added to Uptime Infrastructure Monitor, and there are ESX hosts and VMs that are already part of the Uptime Infrastructure Monitor inventory, these pre-existing Elements' display names and host names are not synced with vSphere.
 After adding a VMware vCenter server, if you would like all ESX host and VM names to be updated through vSync, you will have to manually enable the name sync options for each of these Elements.